moiseslugo-04/mini-blog/README.md

 ## ✨ Features

-- **Blog Section**: Share your learnings with markdown support, code highlighting, and search functionality.
+- **Blog Section**: Share my learnings with markdown support, code highlighting, and search functionality.
 - **Projects Showcase**: Display real code projects with descriptions, images, and links.
 - **Admin Panel**: Secure authentication for adding, editing, and deleting blog posts and projects.
 - **Responsive Design**: Optimized for all devices with dark/light theme support.